gradseminar/info/README.md

 # Mathematics Graduate Student Seminar
-## University of Toronto Mathematics Graduate Student Assosiation
+## University of Toronto Mathematics Graduate Student Association

 ### Information
 The Mathematics Graduate Student Seminar is a weekly seminar for graduate students at the University of Toronto to present mathematics they are interested in.